 Bengalis love Rice and they love festive cooking.
 And what other recipe could be better fitting for any festive occasion, than Bengali Sweet Pulao Recipe or Basanti Pulao.
 It is a sweet and fragrant dish which simply plays on the aroma of the spices and the Basmati rice used in it.

-I have myself paired this recipe with Spicy Bengali Chicken Curry Recipe, as well as Chicken Rezala.
-On one occasion, my menu included this along with Spicy Honey Chilli Chicken Recipe, as you can see over here.
+I often plan my weekend special menus using recipes from my blog.
+For instance, I have myself paired Basanti Pulao recipe with Spicy Bengali Chicken Curry Recipe, as well as Chicken Rezala.
+On one such occasion, my menu included this along with Spicy Honey Chilli Chicken Recipe, as you can see over here.
 It was applauded and loved by everybody who came over our place and had lunch with us.
 It can also be wonderfully served with Bengali Kosha Mangsho for a leisurely Sunday lunch meal with family.

 This is a Gluten-Free recipe, so all those who are allergic to Gluten can easily make and enjoy this dish.
 Gluten is a protein which often leads to discomfort as many fail to digest.
 They may suffer symptoms like diarrhea, rashes and severe abdominal pain.
 Generally, wheat, barley and rye has gluten in it which should be completely avoided if you are gluten sensitive.

 This can be a Vegan recipe, if you replace the Ghee or Clarified Butter with flavorless white oil.
 That is to say, use sunflower oil or rice bran oil.

 - 5-6 Cloves

 - 1/3 cup Mixed Dried Fruits Chopped Almonds, Cashew, Walnuts

 - Salt To Taste